District SSO - Best Practices & Edge Cases

 Single Logout (SLO) describes the practice of being able to log a user out of multiple applications or services with a single action using a centralized authentication service.

 Clever sessions can last up to 24 hours depending on the device being used.
 It is not recommended to log a user out of their Clever session once their session in your application ends.
 A core purpose of Clever SSO is to allow students quick access to all of their resources without having to re-enter credentials repeatedly.
 Logging a user out of Clever would disturb this workflow.
 Rest assured that school districts have policies in place to ensure proper logout practices on shared devices.
-If you have concerns and believe you have a good use case for logging a user out of Clever, please reach out to [email protected].
+If you have concerns and believe you have a good use case for logging a user out of Clever, please reach out to our support team in our Help Center chat.